eflumerf/styleguide/dune-daq-cppguide.md

     own; instead, pick a name that's likely to be unique.
   - Try not to use macros that expand to unbalanced C++ constructs, or at least document that behavior well.
+  - Have the variable names in your macro be very unlikely to be used elsewhere in unrelated code
   - Prefer not using `##` to generate function/class/variable names.

 ### 0 and nullptr/NULL